 The building essentials and history succinctly and simply explained

-We meet either at your hotel lobby or Tower Hill underground Station, and proceed straight to the Tower for entry as close to opening time as possible.
+We meet either at your hotel lobby, and proceed straight to the Tower for entry as close to or before opening time as possible.
 It is important to visit the Crown Jewels exhibition in the Jewel House first, because queues often develop in busy parts of the summer period.
 Afterwards the adjacent White Tower Museum and its armour and firearms exhibition is a fascinating way to explore the original central part of the fortress (dates from 1075 -1100 approx).
-We will look at the execution and burial site of several queens, explore the Bloody Tower, and understand what made this castle impregnable and discuss, Beefeaters, Ravens, & famous prisoners down the centuries.
+We look at the execution and burial site of queens, explore the Bloody Tower, understand what made this castle impregnable and discuss, Beefeaters, Ravens, & famous prisoners down the centuries.

-Part 2 of the tour will transfer to St Pauls either on foot or public transport, learning about the Great Fire of London in 1666, the building construction, and see the Crypt and burial sites of the Duke of Wellington and Admiral Lord Nelson.
-There is the American Chapel by the High Altar, and other famous burials.
+Part 2 of the tour will transfer to St Pauls Cathedral either on foot or public transport, learning about the history of the original Roman City to the present time on the way.

 Duration: 5 hours